 Official Blogger Benefits:

-- Credit as the author of the blog post and links to blogger’s web site, social media accounts, etc.
+Credit as the author of the blog post and links to blogger’s web site, social media accounts, etc.

 Official Blogger Requirements:

-Four blog posts related to HITEC, see Guidelines for acceptable posts:
+Five blog posts related to the conference, see Guidelines for acceptable posts:

-If you’re interested, please send a brief description on why you would be a good guest blogger and a sample of writing to Sara Shafer.
+If you’re interested, please send a brief description on why you would be a good guest blogger and a sample of writing to Sara Shafer by August 25, 2014.

 Disclaimer: As an association, HFTP may not endorse or promote a product or vendor.
 HFTP Connect is educational in nature and blog posts must not be sales-oriented.
 Products or vendors may only be mentioned in an educational format.

 With the Annual Convention and Tradeshow just a few months away, the time has come again to nominate a peer for the 2014 HFTP Paragon Award.
 A panel of industry experts selects the award winner, who will be recognized at the Annual Convention & Tradeshow in October.
 Nominations for 2014 are due to the HFTP Global Office by August 11.
 Read the post below from recipient Agnes DeFranco, CHAE to learn more about this distinguished award.

 The word paragon means a person or thing regarded as a perfect example of a particular quality, a model of excellence.
 To that end, in 1999, HFTP selected two individuals, who have made a significant and lasting contribution to both HFTP and the hospitality industry, to be the inaugural Paragon Award recipients.
 Ms. Alice Bank and Mr. Henry “Buddy” Weeks carried the banner in 1999.
 Since then, a total of 18 individuals have been honored with this accolade.